kissrobber/BackgroundBlurEffectUIView/README.md

 Background Blur Effect for iOS 7 UIView

-Since this is not a subclass of UIView but a category of UIView, You can blur background of existing UIViews without replacing them with something subclassed.
+Since this is not a subclass of UIView but a category of UIView, you can blur the background of existing UIViews without replacing them with something subclassed.

 ##Screenshot
 ![Screenshot](https://raw.github.com/kissrobber/BackgroundBlurEffectUIView/master/screenshot.png "Example of BackgroundBlurEffectUIView")